bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up general business functionality/Setting up company identification texts.md

 To set up company identification texts:

-1. Choose the {{search}} icon, enter **Company Identification Texts**, and then choose the related link.
+1. Search ({{search}}) for and select **Company Identification Texts**.
 1. On the action bar, click **New**.
 1. A new line is added to the table.
 In the **Company Name** column, select the company that you want to move incoming documents to.
 1. In the **Identification Text** column, enter a text that uniquely identifies the selected company in the incoming documents.
 1. Repeat steps 2-4 for every company identification text that you want to use.

 When you’ve entered the number of company identification texts you need, you must enable automatic transfer of documents for each of the document categories in which documents should be moved automatically upon import.
-To do this, see [Moving documents to other companies automatically](/continia-document-capture/business-functionality/documents-and-templates/moving-a-document-to-another-company#moving-documents-to-other-companies-automatically).
+To do this, see [Moving documents to other companies automatically](@DC-74#moving-documents-to-other-companies-automatically).